xtreme8000/BetterSpades/README.md

 brew install glfw enet
 ```
 The development headers for OpenAL and OpenGL don't have to be installed since they come with macOS by default. [libdeflate](https://github.com/ebiggers/libdeflate) should be installed and placed manually in a way similar to Linux.
 See [_Wiki/Building_](https://github.com/xtreme8000/BetterSpades/wiki/Building) for more details.

+## Bug reports
+Bug reports should generally go to the original [BetterSpades](https://github.com/xtreme8000/BetterSpades/issues) Repo unless the bug applies specifically to PixSpades.

+## Licensing
+Please see the file named LICENSE.

 ## Gallery